Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.* hot‑desking + cloud‑desktop proposal demonstrate those connections.

-This section maps specific class sessions and your personal research items to the technologies used in the hot‑desking + cloud desktop proposal, showing where the evidence and practical skills supporting each technology come from.
+This section maps specific class sessions and your personal research items to the technologies used in the hot‑desking + cloud desktop proposal, showing where the evidence and practical skills supporting each technology come from.Performance awareness: Students learn how instruction choices and I/O patterns affect latency and CPU load, informing capacity planning and app compatibility testing for virtual desktops.

-Cloud hosts and VDI backends Skills: building and administering Linux VMs, package management, service control, and logs.
-Relevance: these are the operational fundamentals for running VDI brokers, session hosts, or cloud desktop images
+.

 ## Exercises and results
 *What exercises did you complete.
 What results.
-Screen shots and notes*
+Screen shots and notes*Use artifacts from these sessions (scripts, test logs, build pipeli